CHALLENGE AND CHANGE

 THE IMPORTANCE OF VARIATION

 It is important to ensure that you do not fall into a routine when you implement a training program.
-You may think that it is better to follow the same routine constantly as opposed to not partaking in any physical activity but this may not be the case and you may be doing physical activity that have little to no benefit to improving results.
-This is due to the body’s ability to adapt to a certain task if repeated constantly which will allow the task to be done much more efficiently with less results.
+You may think that it is better to follow the same routine constantly as opposed to not partaking in any physical activity.
+This may not be the case.
+You might be doing a physical activity routine that has little to no benefit for your goals.
+This is because the body has the ability to adapt to certain tasks if repeated constantly.
+It allows the task to be done much more efficiently but with fewer results.

-This variation does not require an individual to change all aspects of their routines and we recommend only change one at a time, below we have listed simple changes to ensure variation in both resistance and cardiovascular training:
+This variation does not require an individual to change all aspects of their routines.
+We recommend only changing one factor at a time.
+Below we have listed simple changes to ensure variation in both resistance and cardiovascular training:

-- Vary the weight – This is critical to challenge the body, ensure that as you increase weight you may need to decrease the amount of repetitions you try to complete.
+- Weight – This is critical to challenge the body.
+Take care. as you increase the weight you may need to decrease the number of repetitions.

-- Vary the repetitions – The amount of repetitions you do has a different effect on the muscles, low repetitions with heavy weights may result in muscle building while more repetitions may result in increased endurance.
-Once again ensure that you vary the weight accordingly to ensure that you challenge the muscle, the final set repetition in a set need to be extremely difficult.
+- Repetitions – The number of repetitions you perform has varying effects on the muscles.
+Lower repetitions with heavier weights may result in muscle building, while higher repetitions with lighter weights may result in increased endurance.
+Once again, ensure that you vary the weight accordingly to ensure that you challenge the muscle.
+The final repetition in a set needs to be extremely difficult.

-- Vary the sets – This may require that you vary your training routine to include single sets which would include 3 sets of a specific muscle group in succession, super sets which would be include movements that use multiple muscle groups back to back with no recovery period between sets, and circuits that would have individual sets focusing on each muscle group in succession and then repeated for a set amount of times.
+- Sets – This may require that you vary your training routine to include different styles of sets.
+You could try including supersets, which is performing movements that use multiple muscle groups back to back with no recovery between sets, and circuits that would have individual sets focusing on each muscle group in succession and then repeated for a set amount of times.

-- Vary the grip – This may be as simple as changing your grip when doing a pull up or changing your hand position when doing bicep curls, this is termed as over-hand and under-hand grips.
+- Grip – This may be as simple as changing your grip when doing a pull-up or changing your hand position when doing bicep curls.
+This is frequently referred to as over-hand and under-hand grips.

-- Vary the type of exercise – It is important to implement cross training into your training routine this may include running, cycling, swimming or indoor training equipment.
+- Type of Exercise – It is important to implement cross-training into your training routine.
+This may include running, cycling, swimming or indoor training equipment.

-- Vary the activity – To break boredom try and implement training that may be fun try activities such as hiking, climbing, skipping, rowing, roller-blading, trampolines and various other fun cardiovascular activities.
+- Activity – To alleviate boredom, implement training that may be fun; activities such as hiking, climbing, skipping, rowing, roller-blading, trampolines or any other cardiovascular activities.

-- Vary the terrain – ensure that you run on different surfaces, by including off road running into your routine you give the body a break from the constant pounding on the road or sidewalk.
+- Terrain – Ensure that you run on different surfaces.
+By including off-road running into your routine you give the body a break from the constant pounding of the road or sidewalk.

-- Vary the program – Change the distances, times an intervals you train, include flat terrain, elevations and High Intensity Interval Training, change these routines over different days.
-If you are training on indoor equipment such as running on a treadmill, spin bike, or elliptical trainer you can change up your training on the pre-programed programs that are supplied on this equipment.
+- Programming – Change the distances, times and intervals you train.
+Include flat terrain, elevations and High-Intensity Interval Training.
+Vary these routines over different days.
+If you are training on indoor equipment, such as a treadmill, spin bike or elliptical trainer, you can change up your training on the pre-programmed programs that are supplied by the equipment.

-When looking for variation ensure that you are creative and look into all the available options this will eliminate hitting a plateaus and the benefits will be evident both physical and emotionally.
+When looking for variation, be creative and look into all the available options.
+This will help you avoid hitting plateaus and the benefits will be evident, physically, mentally and emotionally.